khval/Amos2AscII/README.md

 where etch command is encoded as a hex dismal unsigned short or uint16 if you like.
 Some tokens have additional flags or options, or data that is attached to it.

-This tool is excellent for converting AMOS Pro code to ASCII, is also excellent for debugging, as tool as additional option to show tokens and data, it also be used extract ABK file from AMOS source code, ABK is like archive that can contain samples, images, sprites, icons, menus and lots more.
+This tool is excellent for converting AMOS Pro code to ASCII, its also excellent for debugging, as tool as additional option to show tokens and data, it also can be used extract ABK file from AMOS source code, ABK is like archive that can contain samples, images, sprites, icons, menus and lots more.

-You can also use this tool if AMOS pro refuses to load AMOS file, because it corrupted or not complete, this tool does not care, if you have half of a file or complete file.
+You can also use this tool if AMOS pro refuses to load AMOS file, because it's corrupted or not complete, this tool does not care, if you have half of a file or complete file.

 About this program: